Michael Leighton: Playing career

 After the Winter Classic, Emery returned, and Leighton officially supplanted Boucher as the backup.
 Emery played his final game in February 2010, however, when he was diagnosed with a genetic hip disorder.
 Leighton carried the load with some great success, but his regular season came to an end in Nashville in March, forcing Boucher back into the spotlight.
 On May 10, 2010, Boucher was once again injured in a playoff game against the Bruins.
 Leighton stepped in for his first ever NHL playoff action to continue Boucher's shutout, with the Flyers ultimately winning 4–0.
 At that point, Leighton had not even been dressing as he was still recovering from the injury sustained in Nashville, and the Game 5 he relieved Boucher in was his first game dressing since March.
-Leighton then started and won the next two games, helping the Flyers achieve a feat only three other teams in NHL history have been able to ever accomplish (1942 Toronto Maple Leafs, 1975 New York Islanders and 2014 LA Kings) to come back from a 3–0 deficit and win a series.
+Leighton then started and won the next two games, helping the Flyers achieve a feat only three other teams in NHL history have been able to ever accomplish (1941–42 Toronto Maple Leafs, 1974–75 New York Islanders and 2013–14 Los Angeles Kings) to come back from a 3–0 deficit and win a series.

 In the 2010 Eastern Conference Finals against the Montreal Canadiens, Leighton allowed only seven goals in five games, posting three shutouts as the seventh-seeded Flyers advanced to the Stanley Cup Finals against his former team, the Chicago Blackhawks.
 Leighton started all six games of the Final series, though Boucher finished Game 1, a 6–5 Blackhawks win, and Game 5, a 7–4 Blackhawks win.
 Boucher was the losing goaltender of record in both games.
 Leighton struggled in the finals, posting a goals against average of 3.96 and a save percentage of 0.876 as Chicago defeated Philadelphia four games to two, ending with an overtime goal by Patrick Kane.